awsdocs/aws-cpp-developer-guide/README.rst

 Copyright and license
 =====================

-All content in this repository, unless otherwise stated, is Copyright © 2010-2019, Amazon Web Services, Inc. or its affiliates.
+Unless otherwise stated, all content in this repository is Copyright © 2010-2019, Amazon Web Services, Inc. or its affiliates.
 All rights reserved.

 Except where otherwise noted, this work is licensed under a `Creative Commons